-Name of Producer: ~~~~ Site ID: Inspections and Maintenance of Auxiliary Power Supply: Where the cattle are dependent on either mechanical ventilation or electricity for water and feed □ An auxiliary power supply (such as a standby generator), must be available and tested a least yearly or per manufacturer recommendations. □ The auxiliary power supply must have sufficient capacity to operate critical equipment supply pumps, and lights for at least 24 hours. and maintained at An auxiliary power supply is not required on ranches where the cattle are not dependent on either ventilation or electricity for water and feed. er mechanical Ventilation & Environmental Controls for Indoor Facilities □ Maximum and minimum temperatures must be monitored daily. □ Ventilation equipment must be checked daily and maintained for proper operation. □ Ventilation rates must be monitored daily, and adjustments made in order to maintain m requirements and to maintain air quality parameters. inimum ventilation Monitoring of Air Quality for Enclosed Environments Where cattle are housed in an enclosed environment: Ammonia levels, measured monthly at the height of the animals at multiple locations in the less than 10 ppm but in any case, must not exceed 25 parts per million.
+Site ID: Inspections and Maintenance of Auxiliary Power Supply: Where the cattle are dependent on either mechanical ventilation or electricity for water and feed: ☐ An auxiliary power supply (such as a standby generator), must be available and tested and maintained at least yearly or per manufacturer recommendations. ☐ The auxiliary power supply must have sufficient capacity to operate critical equipment such as fans, water pumps, and lights for at least 24 hours.
+An auxiliary power supply is not required on ranches where the cattle are not dependent on either mechanical ventilation or electricity for water and feed.
+Ventilation &amp; Environmental Controls for Indoor Facilities □ Maximum and minimum temperatures must be monitored daily. □ Ventilation equipment must be checked daily and maintained for proper operation. □ Ventilation rates must be monitored daily, and adjustments made in order to maintain minimum ventilation requirements and to maintain air quality parameters.
+Monitoring of Air Quality for Enclosed Environments Where cattle are housed in an enclosed environment: Ammonia levels, measured monthly at the height of the animals at multiple locations in the house, are ideally less than 10 ppm but in any case, must not exceed 25 parts per million.
 Inhalable dust must not exceed 10 mg/m3.
-If a monthly test result exceeds either limit, a program of mitigation must be adopted with testing must be performed weekly until level return to acceptable limits. · Note: Provisions must be made to ensure that aerial contaminants do not reach a level at which they are not a human observer.
-Inspections and Maintenance of Fencing All fencing must be regularly inspected and maintained and be free of sharp projections other surfaces that may cause injury to the animals.
-Electric fences must be designed, installed, used, and maintained so that contact with the more than momentary discomfort to the cattle. , protuberances, and
+If a monthly test result exceeds either limit, a program of mitigation must be adopted with records kept, and testing must be performed weekly until level return to acceptable limits.
+Note: Provisions must be made to ensure that aerial contaminants do not reach a level at which they are noticeably unpleasant to a human observer.
+Inspections and Maintenance of Fencing All fencing must be regularly inspected and maintained and be free of sharp projections, protuberances, and other surfaces that may cause injury to the animals.
+Electric fences must be designed, installed, used, and maintained so that contact with them does not cause more than momentary discomfort to the cattle.